gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 Oh, my heart.
 "Challenge for me?
 Valiant sir, you are presumptuous."
 No, no, that was my aunt talking, that was my aunt.
 I didn't want to be my aunt.
-"But if it pleases you to do so..."
+"But if it pleases you to do so…"

 "And for whom should I announce that I am challenging?" he asked.